mantidproject/mantid/docs/source/algorithms/IntegratePeaksProfileFitting-v1.rst

 -----------------------------
 In addition to the input parameters defined above, there are several other parameters to be aware of which are pre-defined for each instrument.
 The instrument is determined from the instrument that is loaded into PeaksWorkspace.
-If the instrument name cannot be matched with available choices, the algorithm defaults to MaNDi parameters.
+If the instrument parameters file does not contain paramters, the algorithm defaults to MaNDi parameters.
 Default values are below:

 +--------------+----------------------------+----------+----------+---------+